Joffref/Docker-CheatSheet/First-step.md

 # Fisrt step with CLI

-List all the containers (processus) :
+List all runnings containers (processus) :
 ```bash
 docker ps
 ```
+>You can add `-a` to show all the container even the stopped one's

 Run a container (You can import images form [DockerHub](https://hub.docker.com/)):
 ``` bash